 Carnegie Mellon University

-Originally founded in 1900 by educational philanthropist Andrew Carnegie to provide educational opportunity for the working people of Pittsburgh, PA, Carnegie Mellon University has always had excellence and innovation at its heart, from experimental education methods to cutting-edge research for the most promising students in America.
+Originally founded in 1900 by educational philanthropist Andrew Carnegie to provide an educational opportunity for the working people of Pittsburgh, PA, Carnegie Mellon University has always had excellence and innovation at its heart, from experimental education methods to cutting-edge research for the most promising students in America.
 One of the top institutions in the world for technology and engineering, Carnegie Mellon rivals the Ivy League, as well as the top polytechnic institutes, for quality and opportunity.

 Carnegie Mellon’s School of Design offers a Bachelor of Design degree program that incorporates the full sweep of design knowledge, from digital technology and real-world craft to marketing and communication.
 As one of the first dedicated design schools in the nation, Carnegie Mellon is a longtime leader in the field, and their specialized BDes program is a model of the kind, with NASAD accreditation further assuring students that their education is what the 21st century calls for.